ArjanCodes/examples/github_copilot/README.md

 ### What is Github Copilot?

-Github Copilot is an AI pair programmer that doesn't spit on your keyboard or lick your mouse when you're not there.
+Github Copilot is an AI pair programmer that doesn't spill food all over your keyboard or lick your mouse when you're not there.
 Yeah, that could be a thing!

 Today I'm going to put it through its paces and see if it delivers what they promise.
 In short: I'm impressed.
 But I'm also concerned about a few things.
 Let's dive in.